kc2g-flex-tools/minstrel/README.md

 * TUNE: Adjusts the tune power.
 * RF Power: Adjusts the transmit power.

+You can key the PTT using:

+* The spacebar
-You can key the PTT using the spacebar, or the MOX button in the top center of the screen, or use a switch attached directly to the radio.
-VOX also works.
-PTT using a switch attached to the computer isn't supported yet.
+* The MOX button in the top center of the screen
+* A MIDI controller
+* A footswitch or other device attached directly to the radio
+* VOX

+### MIDI Controllers

+Minstrel supports MIDI controllers for tuning, volume control, and PTT.
+To configure a MIDI controller:

+1. Open the Transmit Settings window (click the "gear" icon)
+2. Navigate to the "MIDI" tab
+3. Select your MIDI device from the dropdown (or select "None" to disable MIDI)
+4. The selected device will be automatically reconnected when you restart Minstrel

+MIDI controller functions:
+* **Control Change 100** (default): Tune the active slice VFO
+* **Control Change 102** (default): Adjust the active slice volume
+* **Note 31** (default): PTT (key down to transmit, key up to receive)

+The MIDI mapping values can be customized by editing the configuration, but there is no GUI for this yet.

 ## Tablet Mode